 - the council and its officers act legally, honestly and with integrity

 - the procurement process is fair and provides value for money

 The rules set out a number of procurement processes, each one aligned to a spend threshold.
-For spend in excess of £2,000 we are required to follow a competitive procurement process.
-(PDF 51KB) Schools are also required to comply with these procedures.
+For spend in excess of £2,000 we are required to follow Procurement Procedure Rules (PDF 312KB).
+Schools are also required to comply with these procedures.

 Corporate Procurement Strategy